NULabNortheastern/digitalassignmentshowcase/mapping/science_of_play-summer2020-mann/README.md

 <h2>Summary of Module</h2>

 This module will go over components of storytelling and how these components may be integrated in maps.
-Specifically, this in-class workshop will teach students how to use [Knight Lab’s StoryMaps ](https://storymap.knightlab.com/)web-browser application by providing step-by-step instructions, a sample map, and sample data for students to use to practice building their own maps.
+Specifically, this workshop will teach students how to use [Knight Lab’s StoryMaps ](https://storymap.knightlab.com/)web-browser application by providing step-by-step instructions, a sample map, and sample data for students to use to practice building their own maps.

 <h2>Learning Goals</h2>